 If you’ve read some of my other Tinder articles, you’re probably sick of seeing me repeat this point.
 Good!
 It’s important enough to make its way into these articles every time for a reason.

 The ability to develop and convey a good sense of humor gives you a massive advantage.
 In a sea of blank conversations and one-word openers, the ability to make her laugh is huge.
+It's one of the best ways to flirt with a girl on Tinder without looking like a creep.

 Even if your opening joke just gets you noticed enough to start a conversation, that’s all you really need.
 Once you’ve reached that point, keeping it going is usually easier than you might think.